Author: Dr. Jean-Paul Rodrigue

 1. The Origin of Energy Markets

 Historically, there was no energy market in maritime shipping.
 Energy in pre-industrial societies faced limited demand, was produced locally, and was not traded.
 Limited economic benefits could result in trading bulky and low-energy content commodities such as firewood.
-Maritime shipping was a breakbulk endeavor not able to support bulk trades effectively.
+Maritime shipping was a breakbulk endeavor that was not able to support bulk trades effectively.
 A notable exception was the fuel trade associated with oil lamps relying on animal fats and olive oil, which could be carried over long distances.
 The extensive trade network of olive oil carried in amphoras during the time of the Roman Empire can be considered one of the early forms of maritime shipping energy trade.

-It is not until the industrial revolution that energy began to be extensively traded.
+It was not until the Industrial Revolution that energy began to be extensively traded.
 The rapid growth in energy consumption and a fundamental change in energy supply systems with the introduction of coal incited the setting up of new supply routes.
 Coal became a convenient fuel as it could release about four times more energy than a similar mass of wood, did not decay, and could easily be handled and stored.
 Further, it could be distilled into fuels such as kerosene.
 The shift from biological energy supply to mineral energy supply entailed locational changes in energy production and consumption and the associated trade flows.

 Early coal trades were a strong driver in transport infrastructure development and the classification of shipping.
-In the late 18th century, the onset of the industrial revolution saw the construction of a series of canals in Europe and the United States, with coal shipping as the main driving factor.
-The Bridgewater Canal was the first notable purposely-built infrastructure to carry energy in an attempt to respond to the imperatives of the industrial revolution, which began in Britain during that time.
-The no locks canal linked the coal mines of Worsley to Manchester, 16 km away.
+In the late 18th century, the onset of the Industrial Revolution saw the construction of a series of canals in Europe and the United States, with coal shipping as the main driving factor.
+The Bridgewater Canal was the first notable purposely built infrastructure to carry energy in an attempt to respond to the imperatives of the Industrial Revolution, which began in Britain during that time.
+The no-locks canal linked the coal mines of Worsley to Manchester, 16 km away.
 Upon its completion in 1761, the cost of coal in Manchester was more than halved, favoring its wider use in burgeoning industrial activities.
 This sparked a wave of canal infrastructure investments in Europe and North America.

 The first energy trades were over short distances and mainly involved barges loaded and unloaded with rudimentary equipment.
-As the coal demand increased for industrial use, transportation fuel, and power generations, specialized bulk carriers for solids and liquids were required.
+As the coal demand increased for industrial use, transportation fuel, and power generation, specialized bulk carriers for solids and liquids were required.
 Collier ships were designed to carry coal either to supply factories or to supply navy fleets.
 In the 19th century, the development of steamships and railways created a self-reinforcing cycle for both the supply and the demand for coal.
 For long-distance navigation, the transition towards coal-powered steamships favored the setting of coaling stations such as Aden and Cape Town, where ships could be refueled from locally extracted coal.
 This created the need for local energy supply systems.

-In 1912 the British Admiralty decided to convert its fleet of warships from coal to oil propulsion because of the speed and range advantages oil engines conferred.
+In 1912, the British Admiralty decided to convert its fleet of warships from coal to oil propulsion because of the speed and range advantages that oil engines conferred.
 Coal-powered ships required a network of coaling stations, limiting their operational flexibility through the need to secure adequate coal supplies at strategic locations.
-Further, coaling was a cumbersome and labor-intensive process taking at least a day to fill a ship’s coal hold.
+Further, coaling was a cumbersome and labor-intensive process, taking at least a day to fill a ship’s coal hold.
 Since Britain had no oil resources, it nationalized the Anglo-Persian Oil Company and committed itself to protect this resource in Persia (Iran after 1934), where most supplies were coming from.

 The setting up of the petroleum trade required the design of a new ship class by the late 19th century, the oil tanker.
 Since the first oil tanker began shipping oil in 1878 in the Caspian Sea, the capacity of the world’s maritime tanker fleet has grown substantially.
 From that point, petroleum energy markets expanded to include a network of pipelines, storage areas, port facilities, tanker ships, and refineries.
 The growing energy demand expanded ports in industrial areas and favored the setting up of new specialized ports near energy extraction areas (coal fields and oil fields).